 How to Choose the Right Aquarium Heater

 I’ve provided a lot of choices here and it can be frustrating to figure out which one works best.
 No worries though, let me help you out.

 Size of Aquarium Heater

-All the aquarium heaters listed on this blog post come in various sizes.
+All the aquarium heaters listed in this blog post come in various sizes.
 Some like the Eheim Jager Aquarium Thermostat are very bulky while the Cobalt Neo Therm Heaters are very compact in size.
 If you do not have a sump or canister filter, the size of the heater will come into play as it may stick out like a sore thumb.
 Smaller heaters are easier to hide and also getting multiple heaters will help with hiding them in the fish tank (redundancy is also another reason to get more than one heater which I’ll explain in further detail).

 Types of Aquariums

 The type of aquarium you own will help determine what heater you will need.
-For example, if you have a fish only freshwater community fish tank with mostly hardy fish, you can likely get by with a single heater and a relatively cheap one.
+For example, if you have a fish-only freshwater community fish tank with mostly hardy fish, you can likely get by with a single heater and a relatively cheap one.

 If you have larger predator fish like Cichlids or Arowanas, you will want a submersible heater that can take a beating.
 This is where Titanium heaters can come into play as they are virtually indestructible.

-For those of us who have sensitive inverts or exotic fish like you may have with a saltwater reef aquarium, accurate and reliable temperature is critical.
+For those of us who have sensitive inverts or exotic fish as you may have with a saltwater reef aquarium, the accurate and reliable temperature is critical.
 A swing in temperature range could cost thousands of dollars in lost livestock with such setups.
 Therefore, as a reef tank owner, it is imperative that we build our heating system with multiple redundancies and safeguards to protect our livestock.